knaidu/algorithms-programs/_posts/2014-01-09-binary-search.md

 ---
 layout: post
-title: Binary Search - Iterative and recursive
 ---

-## Problem
+## Binary Search - Iterative and recursive
 Given an array containing integers in sorted order, perform binary search on it.

 ## Algorithm